ttaylorxv/jenkinslab/README.md

 1. Access to Internet
 2. Github Account
 3. Access to an Openshift Cluster
-4. A simple Node JS application (If you do not have one, you can grab one from here)
+4. A simple Node JS application (If you do not have one, you can grab one from [here](https://github.com/ttaylorxv/nodejs-jenk).)

 Flow of the lab:
 1. Create an Openshift Project